xrettle/WFGY/TensionUniverse/Experiments/Q121_MVP/README.md

 The goal is not to settle any philosophical debate about alignment.
 The goal is to show that

-- we can encode small but concrete alignment tasks at the effective layer,
+- we can encode small but concrete alignment tasks at the effective layer
-- we can define scalar observables \(T_{\text{align}}\) that respond to misalignment, and
+- we can define scalar observables called `T_align` that respond to misalignment
-- we can build cheap 300 line notebooks that anyone can audit and modify.
+- we can build cheap 300 line notebooks that anyone can audit and modify

 The canonical S problem statement and the full TU Q121 formalism live in the BlackHole Q121 entry.
 This page is a notebook style companion that records how the first experiments are set up.